 • Community-Based Programs.

-PFI and the PBR undertook strategic community programs that benefitted thousands of residents in the province such as the (a) Sulong KaBataan program that provided values formation, technical skills and leadership training to the youth and (b) Sulong KaBarangay program, a publicprivate partnership among the local government of Limay, DSWD, PFI, the PBR, and PinoyME Foundation, that helped establish four (4) community sub-projects and one livelihood sub-project by resident volunteers of Barangays Alangan and Lamao.
+PFI and the PBR undertook strategic community programs that benefitted thousands of residents in the province such as the (a) Sulong KaBataan program that provided values formation, technical skills and leadership training to the youth and (b) Sulong KaBarangay program, a public-private partnership among the local government of Limay, DSWD, PFI, the PBR, and

-In 2012, a total of 101 out of school youths and 24 graduating college students from Balanga City, Municipalities of Orion and Abucay underwent values formation workshops under the Sulong KaBataan program and volunteers from Barangay Alangan and Lamao now supply the rug requirements of the PBR and produces doormats for local markets.
+PinoyME Foundation, helped establish four (4) community sub-projects and one livelihood sub-project by resident volunteers Barangays Alangan and Lamao.
+In 2012, a total of 101 out of youths and school graduating college students Balanga from City, Municipalities of Orion and Abucay underwent values formation workshops under the Sulong KaBataan program and volunteers from Barangay Alangan and Lamao now supply the rug requirements of the PBR and produces doormats for local markets.